cowsql/raft/docs/core.rst

    Hold the value of a raft server ID.
 Guaranteed to be at least 64-bit long.

-.. c:type:: void (*raft_close_cb)(struct raft *r)

-    Type definition for callback passed to :c:func:`raft_close`.

 Public members
 ^^^^^^^^^^^^^^

-.. c:member:: void* data

-    Space for user-defined arbitrary data.
-C-Raft does not use and does not touch this field.

 .. c:member:: raft_id id